 Don't let the dull name deceive you: a Potentially Exempt Transfer is the easiest way to not pay Inheritance Tax.

-You can give away up to £325,000 each without being liable for any tax whatsoever.
+It allows you to give away money without being liable for any tax whatsoever.

 There's one, slightly morbid condition: you'll need to live for another seven years, otherwise, it'll be subject to a sliding scale of Inheritance Tax.